tanmayj000/CSCI599-Assignment2/README.md

 # CSCI599
-3D Vision Assignment Template for Spring 2024.
+I performed this project as a part of the CSCI-599 3D Vision course I took in the Spring 2024 semester.

 ## Table of Contents
 - [How to use](#how-to-use)